 This simple yet hearty diet shows the country's agricultural basis.
 Lake Malawi, "Lake of Stars," gives much fish, notably Chambo, a favored protein.

 Lilongwe has international cuisine from its diplomatic and business community.
 Traditional Malawian dishes stay popular.
 Fish dishes, especially chambo, are widely available, reflecting their importance.
-Beef and chicken are staples in neighborhood places to eat.
+Beef and chicken are staples in local eateries.

 Traditional Malawian meals, especially nsima, use the right hand.
 Diners take a small piece of nsima, roll it, indent it, and scoop relish.
 Use only your right hand for eating and passing food.

 Meals often arrive from communal dishes, supporting shared dining.
 Wash hands before and after eating, especially with hands.
 Older persons or guests typically receive food first, a sign of respect.
-Tipping is not a common practice in informal eateries but appreciated in formal restaurants (5-10%).
+Tipping is not customary in informal eateries but appreciated in formal restaurants (5-10%).

 The national dish, a stiff porridge from maize flour.
 It provides energy, flavor-neutral, eaten with relish (ndiwo).